2017 PRSA SPECIAL AWARDS

 PRSA Colorado will honor a PR team who deserves special recognition for its achievements during the past year.
 This team can be a PR agency, an internal PR group for a business or nonprofit, or other collaborative work group.
 Unlike the chapter’s other special awards, the team nominates itself for this award.
 The honor will be awarded based on the following criteria:

 At least one member of the PR team must be a member of PRSA Colorado.
 The nomination is limited to two pages and should include the team’s top five accomplishments from the past year and a description of why your team is worthy of being named PR Team of the Year.
-You may also include up to two letters of recommendation (optional), which do not count in the two-page limit.
+Up to two letters of recommendation may be included but are not required.
+Letters of recommendation do not count toward the two-page nomination limit.